overflowKael/overflowKael/README.md

 👋 Hi, I’m Joan Marcos.
 - 👀 I’m interested in web development, backend systems, and open-source projects.
-- 🌱 I’m currently learning Next.js and improving my skills in React + Node.js.
+- 🌱 I’m currently learning Nest and improving my skills in NextJs.
 - 💞️ I’m looking to collaborate on innovative web applications and backend APIs.
 - 📫 How to reach me: joanmarcosrh@gmail.com
 - 😄 Pronouns: He/Him